Cokato Charitable Trust provides living options, services for all levels of care

-Heritage Place is a 10-bed secured housing alternative for people with memory loss.
+This is a 10-bed secured housing alternative for those with memory loss.
 Quality care is provided, along with support and companionship.
-It is a home where everyone is treated with respect and dignity.
+Heritage Place is a home where everyone is treated with respect and dignity.

 Heritage Place is registered with the State of Minnesota.
 It offers five semi-private rooms.
 Residents also have access to a spacious central lounge, dining room and outdoor courtyard with safe and secure outdoor activities.

-A specially trained staff provides individualized care in a therapeutic environment.
-There is a 24-hour trained on-site staff with a professional nurse on call at all times.
+A specially-trained staff provides individualized care in a therapeutic environment.
+There is a 24-hour trained on-site staff with a registered nurse on call at all times.